void4/FireVR/README.md

 3. Blender -> 3D View -> Tool Shelf -> Misc -> Set the JanusVR and Export target directories
 4. Click on Start JanusVR to export and launch your room in JanusVR

+This addon was tested under Ubuntu/Linux and Windows.
+Your feedback is welcome!